raexera/Iosevka-Matsuri/.github/README.md

 cd iosevka-matsuri
 ```

-Then take action depending on your operating system. by following the instructions below:
+Then take action depending on your operating system by following the instructions below:

 ## Linux